 Default Updates Questions and Cadence

-Admins can also configure at the company level what questions are asked in the Update and how often they should be asked.
+Admins can also configure at the company level what questions are asked in the Update, how often they should be asked, and what time the notification is sent out.

 If you want everyone in the company to use these default settings, toggle off the "Allow Manager Override" switch.
 Leaving the switch on allows managers to set their own questions and cadences for their team.
 For more information on how that works, check out the help center article here.